Graceli95/Graceli95/README.md

 - 📫 reach me at graceli9095@gmail.com or https://www.linkedin.com/in/grace-li-com/
 - ⚡ Fun fact: I have been to Thailand, Japan, Philippines, Australia, and Romania.

 - 🌱 Currently I am building a comprehensive and scalable full stack application for tracking diet, workouts, and overall fitness journies, while also fostering social connections, using Java, Spring Boot, MySQL and React.
-Please visit https://github.com/Graceli95/ExerciseTrackerServer if interested to learn more.
+- Please visit https://github.com/Graceli95/ExerciseTrackerServer and check out the project [Vitality Hub Video Demo](https://drive.google.com/file/d/1ZBChajp7u8orKeLjo9P_Vpg5t6_BMF0x/view?usp=sharing) here if interested to learn more
    * Allows users to schedule workouts and meals, and track calorie intake and burn in order to track their nutrition better and maintain a healthy lifestyle.
 Also allows users to engage with family and friends through shared experiences
    * Helps users calculate total workout hours over time, tracks the time that users invested in fitness, and to communicates overall growth
    * Implements authentication using Spring Security